Coffeelot/cw-plateswap/README.md

 # Features 🌟
 - Steal license plates from local cars and apply them to yours
-- Export to see if cars are using a fake plate or not: `isFakePlate`
-- Export to get the real plate of a car with a fake plate: `getRealPlateFromFakePlate`
 # Planned features 🤔
 - Legal plate changes